RicardoMusch/simple-license-manager/README.md

 SUBSTANCE_PAINTER_LICENSE = "path/to/substance/license.key"

-To aid in using multiple licenses in a studio environement I created slm.
+To aid in using multiple licenses in a studio environement slm was created.
 It's a simple command line tool to aid in file based license key management.

 # Requirements